“Super-stylised Ligurian palazzo with pool set above the achingly beautiful fishing village of Camogli”

 Other than that, and perhaps an evening aperitivo, no meals are served at the villa - despite its rather beautiful, state-of-the-art kitchen.
 However, this is more than compensated by the fantastic choice of excellent local (and untouristy) restaurants.
 Mario’s restaurant recommendations are excellent.
 We tried Ristorante CUCU, which offers well priced authentical Ligurian cuisine.
 During our visit, their catch of the day (fresh off the boat in Camogli) was a delicious hake dish.

-Pesto and focaccia both come from this part of Italy, so you it’s worth indulging while you’re here.
+Pesto and focaccia both come from this part of Italy, so it’s worth indulging while you’re here.

 - Restaurants nearby